j-ostmeyer/stylegan3/README.md

 Run `pretrain.sh`.
 The job-scripts are called automatically.

+### Refining GANs on smaller data sets

+After a GAN has been trained on say portraits in general, it can be refined to produce only portraits by a particular artist.
+This doesn't always work well though.
+It is implemented in `posttrain.sh`.

 ### Generating the images

 Once the GAN is trained, images can be produced using the `generate_images.sh` script, or automatically for all trained GANs using the `generate_all.sh` script.